- Program Benefits

 Q: Can my au pair do housework?

 A: Although heavy housework is not permitted, au pairs can share in routine family chores and light housework such as making the kids' bed or helping them straighten their rooms.
+Have pets?
+See about pet care.

 Q: Can my au pair work more hours if I pay her extra?